INCF/nineml-catalog/README.rst

 the catalog repository to your PYTHONPATH.
 Once lib9ML is installed you will then be able to run the unit-tests by the command

-  python -m unittest <ninemlcatlog-home>/unittests/test_validation.py
+  python -m unittest test.test_load_all

-and it will attempt to load and validate every model in the catalog.
+from the repo root directory and it will attempt to load and validate every model in the catalog.

 NB: The Python ninemlcatalog package can also be installed using setuptools (e.g. pip or easy_install) via the setup.py script in the python directory.
 However, this